Pylons/pyramid/docs/tutorials/wiki2/installation.rst

    .. code-block:: text

-      $ path/to/my/Python-2.6/bin/virtualenv --no-site-packages bigfntut
+      $ path/to/my/Python-2.6/bin/virtualenv --no-site-packages pyramidtut

 #.
-Switch to the ``bigfntut`` directory:
+Switch to the ``pyramidtut`` directory:

    .. code-block:: text

-      $ cd bigfntut
+      $ cd pyramidtut

 #.
 (Optional) Consider using ``source bin/activate`` to make your
    shell environment wired to use the virtualenv.